MelissaAT/holbertonschool-AirBnB_clone/README.md

 To create a new User:
 **create User**

-To update an existin User
+To update an existin User:

 **update BaseModel 49faff9a-6318-451f-87b6-910505c55907 first_name "Betty"**